 The treaty entered into force on 30th September 2016 after it was ratified (given formal national approval) by the required 20 countries.
 On 24th June 2014, India was the first country to ratify the Marrrakesh Treaty.
 On 30th June 2016, Canada became the twentieth country to accede.
 Now the treaty is legally binding on those countries that have ratified.

 Once ratified, the final stage (where required) is implementation of the treaty’s provisions into national copyright law.

 The Marrakesh Treaty entered into force on 30th September 2016 following its ratification by 20 countries.

 To complete the work at WIPO, and to fulfill the promise of the right to read for blind, visually impaired and other print disabled people, EIFL is supporting ratification of the treaty in partner countries, and its implementation into national copyright law.

-- We support projects and advocacy in EIFL partner countries including Mongolia, Kyrgyzstan, Senegal, Nepal, Lesotho, Lithuania, Moldova, Ghana and Uganda.
+- We support projects and advocacy in EIFL partner countries including Belarus, Botswana, Ghana, Malawi, Kyrgyzstan, Senegal, Nepal, Lesotho, Lithuania, Moldova, Uganda and Zimbabwe.

-- We provide practical information to assist librarians and policy-makers.
+- We provide practical information on the Marrakesh Treaty to assist librarians and policy-makers.

 - Kyrgyzstan: 'Right to read - Right to Knowledge'.
 On 15 May 2017, Kyrgyzstan became the first country in central Asia to accede to the Marrakesh Treaty for persons with print disabilities.
 Read about EIFL's work in Kyrgyzstan in support of the Marrakesh Treaty.